 For safety and proper operation, a qualified electrician can prepare your electrical service and ensure that you are following all local regulations.
 Most jurisdictions require a permit for any 240-volt service.

 Your homeowner’s or business insurance will also require proper permitting to validate your coverage.
 You’ll need to make sure that the hurdle is cleared before completing the installation.
 Once completed, an inspector will check and approve the installation before signing off on it.

 There’s no way around it.
 Installing an EV charger can be a complicated undertaking.
 Fortunately, there is a way to avoid all of the hassles while still getting a high-quality charger installed.
-Qmerit has been providing turnkey EV charger installations for years.
-Providing white-glove EV charger installation and integration services and other electrification technologies, Qmerit makes it easy to go green.
+Qmerit has been providing turnkey EV charging installation services for years.
+Providing white-glove installation and integration services for EV charging and other electrification technologies, Qmerit makes it easy to go green.

 All of our contractor partners meet strict standards.
 They have the proper business licenses, insurance, and a clean criminal history.
 These partners along with our technology platforms and processes have installed more than 170,000 EV chargers for homes and businesses across North America.

 Qmerit is at the forefront of the electrification movement — the shift away from fossil fuels toward a more sustainable, resilient, and electric-powered future.
 We’re accelerating the energy transition by making it easy for installing an EV charger.